 Members participate in a conference call twice daily to contribute average sales prices.
 They come to an agreement on the price, which is fixed for transactions that happen throughout the business day.

 There are 12 members of the LBMA that conduct the silver market fixing once daily:

 The gold and silver fixes are administrated by ICE Benchmark Administration (IBA) using an auction-based, auditable electronic system that matches buying and selling orders to reach a benchmark for the price of silver.

 The LBMA also puts out a “Good Delivery List” that catalogs acceptable refiners of gold and silver bars in the London bullion market.
 The LBMA Good Delivery List is widely recognized as representing the indisputable standard for the quality of gold and silver bars.
 The main requirements for a refiner to be considered for a Good Delivery listing are as follows:

 In addition to the above items, the refiner’s bars must have passed the stringent testing procedures laid down by the LBMA.

 Manhattan Gold & Silver offers free precious metal apps for smart devices that let you check the London fixing for gold, silver, platinum, and palladium anytime you want – along with several other features.

 Remember, the current price of precious metals changes every day.
-Contact us today to get a payout quote for your lot – based on the London fixing.
-We’re also happy to answer refining questions, hedging options, and customer service inquiries.
+Contact us today to get a payout quote for your lot.
+We’re also happy to answer refining questions, discuss hedging options, and take customer service inquiries.